ussenecarlos/ussenecarlos/README.md

 ## Training

 - Computer Science Student at UEM
-- 🌱 I’m currently learning HTML 5 and CSS 3 by myself and Java at University.
+- 🌱 I am currently working as an application developer and tester at Explicador Inc.

 ## Contact